rackerlabs/rackspace-how-to/content/cloud-servers/create-a-custom-cloud-monitoring-alert.md

 playbook](https://github.com/stevekaten/cloud-monitoring-plugin-deploy)
 for installing Cloud Monitoring plug-ins on the local host is available.

-If your account has a Managed Infrastructure service level, you need to modify the **group_vars/all** file.
+If your account has THE Managed Infrastructure service level, you need to modify the **group_vars/all** file.
 Because this playbook is specifically for Managed Operations, the default is to notify our administrators if an alert triggers.
-Modify the file so that your own staff is notified if a custom alert triggers.
+Modify the file so that Cloud Monitoring notifies your staff if a custom alert triggers.

-If your account has a Managed Infrastructure service level, you need to change the notification plan from **npManaged** to **npTechnicalContactsEmail**.
+If your account has the Managed Infrastructure service level, you need to change the notification plan from **npManaged** to **npTechnicalContactsEmail**.